marttiphpbb/phpbb-ext-forumstyle/README.md

 ## Screenshots (and How-To-Use)

-These examples show how to give one forum a different background color (Pink).
+These examples show how to give one forum a different background color (pink).
 These screenshots are produced with the combination of the [Extra Style Extension](https://github.com/marttiphpbb/phpbb-ext-extrastyle).
 (Also the effects of the [Archive Forum](https://github.com/martiphpbb/phpbb-ext-archiveforum) and [Calendar Mono/Tag](https://github.com/marttiphpbb/phpbb-ext-calendarmono/doc/set.md) are visible in these examples.)